john-science/python_for_scientists/classes/20_cython/lecture_20.md

 #### Anaconda

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
-Anaconda is Python packaged with hundreds of tools and libraries that you will want (This includes Cython and nearly everything else we use in this course.)
+Anaconda is Python packaged with hundreds of tools and libraries that you will want.
+(This includes Cython and nearly everything else we use in this course.)

 ## The Example Python Script - Finding Primes